3lm9452/demo/README.md

 # Run the application

-You can build the JAR file with 'mvn clean packageì and then run the JAR file, as follows:
+You can build the JAR file with 'mvn clean package' and then run the JAR file, as follows:

 java -jar target/demo-0.0.1-SNAPSHOT.jar